 Skip-Bo is a great game for those looking for something similar enough to Uno but who want to mix it up a little bit.

-Are you on the hunt for more games like Uno?
+Are you on the hunt for more games similar to Uno?
 Have any recommendations that didn’t make the list?
 Let us know in the comments!